 — "In the metadata, we have a history of the files running through production. […] All the steps that we are running through are in this history.
 So you can always go and see who has been working on what." -

-A screenshot of how the different job tickets look in the FotoWare Pro Interface
+A screenshot of how the different job tickets look in the Fotoware Pro Interface

 One single system for numerous magazines